 1701 Pontchartrain® GMT Dual Timezone Exhibition

 Polished 42mm case.
 Automatic self-winding Swiss movement with date window.
 Second time zone indicator.
-Blued sweep second hand.
+Polished sweep second hand.
 Crown with black and white Detroit Fleur-de-Lys.
 Arabic numerals.
 Calfskin leather band with deployant clasp.

 Ships next business day.
 Free shipping within the continental U.S.